public final class RubyTimeZones extends Object

 public static ZoneOffset toZoneOffset(String zoneName, ZoneOffset defaultZoneOffset)

-of Ruby's Time
+of Ruby's Time class.

 does not consider the local timezone.
 It returns defaultZoneOffset